-Injured Springfield officer Mark Priebe receives kidney transplant
+Springfield officer Mark Priebe receives kidney transplant from fallen Kansas City-area officer

 SPRINGFIELD, Mo.
-(KY3) - This weekend marks another significant step in the recovery of injured Springfield officer Mark Priebe.
+(KY3) - An officer killed in the line of duty in Independence, Mo. donated his kidney to Springfield Officer Mark Priebe.

+Fallen Officer Blaize Madrid-Evans was an organ donor.
+Madrid-Evans was shot and killed in the line of duty on September 15.

-Officer Priebe was struck by an SUV driver on June 9, 2020, while responding to a situation outside of the Springfield Police Department headquarters.
+A driver struck Priebe with his SUV on June 9, 2020, while responding to a situation outside of the Springfield Police Department headquarters.
 Priebe suffered serious injuries that left him paralyzed from the waist down, including multiple rib fractures and a spinal cord injury.
+The issue with his kidney dates back before the incident at police headquarters, but Priebe says the spinal cord injury worsened his kidney condition, causing them to fail.
+He started dialysis a few months ago.

-On Saturday, Priebe had a kidney transplant at a St. Louis hospital.
+On Saturday, Priebe received a kidney transplant at a St. Louis hospital.
 His wife Heather tells us he is doing well, has minimal pain and is ready for real food.
 He’s currently on a liquid diet, but doctors say say everything looks good following the transplant.

+“We know God was watching over me, and we pray for the family that, where the donation came from,” said Officer Priebe in a video from his hospital room.
+“We’re thinking of them as we go about our days each day now too.
+They gave me a second chance to be healthier, and live even longer than I was supposed to before.
+But, love everybody.
+Keep praying that we heal and there’s no complications and no rejections of the kidney and we can just keep moving forward.”

+KY3 spoke with Priebe in a Zoom interview Monday afternoon about receiving his new kidney.
+“I think that’s probably the hardest thing for me to soak in is, I get to live, and I’ve already lived til 46 years old and done my career,” says Priebe, “And he [Officer Blaize Madrid-Evans] was just trying to get started, and he’s already gone from us.
+And that’s where it’s hard for me to really truly understand that.
+And I just have to put my faith in God and not look for all the answers and just trust in him that there’s purpose and a reason behind it all.”

 Throughout 2020, Priebe spent months in a Colorado hospital for rehabilitation.
 He remains employed with the Springfield Police Department on workmen’s compensation.